 Otherwise, select the Optimization screen > Synonyms.

 - In the Phrases field, enter one or more synonym phrases that do not occur in your site content but which site visitors might submit while searching.
 Each phrase can have up to three words.
 You can enter an unlimited number of phrases.
-To learn more about phrases and synonyms, see Adding synonyms for similar phrases.

 - In the Synonym field, enter a term (up to three words) that exists in your website content.
 Episerver Search & Navigation adds the synonym to the query when a site visitor enters any phrase in the list.